Amistad Research Center (Tulane University)

 The Amistad Research Center has contributed nearly 300 images to the Artstor Digital Library, focusing on works from the Harmon Foundation by Harlem Renaissance artists.

-The collection in Artstor will include the entirety of Jacob Lawrence's The Life of Toussaint L'Ouverture, the artist's first historical series, as well as the work of many other important African American artists such as Romare Bearden, Hale Woodruff, Aaron Douglas, and Elizabeth Catlett.
+The selection in Artstor includes the entirety of Jacob Lawrence's first historical series, The Life of Toussaint L'Ouverture, as well as the work of many other important African American artists such as Romare Bearden, Hale Woodruff, Aaron Douglas, and Elizabeth Catlett.

-The Amistad Research Center is the nation's oldest, largest, and arguably most comprehensive independent archive specializing in the history of African Americans and other ethnic minorities.
+The Amistad Research Center is the nation's oldest, largest, and arguably most comprehensive independent archive referencing the social and cultural importance of America's ethnic and racial history, the African Diaspora, human relations, and civil rights.
 Its holdings include the papers of artists, educators, authors, business leaders, clergy, lawyers, factory workers, farmers, and musicians.
-The collection contains approximately 250,000 photographs dating from 1859, letters and original manuscripts from prominent Harlem Renaissance writers and poets, and more than 400 works of African and African American art, including works by several internationally renowned 19th and 20th-century African American masters donated by the Harmon Foundation.
+The collection contains approximately 250,000 photographs dating from 1859 onwards, letters and original manuscripts from prominent Harlem Renaissance writers and poets, and hundreds of works by African and African- American artists, including those donated by the Harmon Foundation.

 In 1926, the Harmon Foundation began recognizing African-American achievements in music, the visual arts, literature, industry, education, race relations, and science.
 Two years later, the Foundation sponsored the first exhibition of works created exclusively by African-American artists.
-The Harmon Foundation's art collection was disbanded to Amistad and several historically Black colleges.
+During the 1960s the Harmon Foundation's art collection was dispersed to Amistad and several historically Black colleges.